DataDog/terraform-provider-datadog/docs/resources/security_monitoring_default_rule.md

 - `case` (Block List, Max: 10) Cases of the rule, this is used to update notifications. (see [below for nested schema](#nestedblock--case))
 - `enabled` (Boolean) Enable the rule.
 - `filter` (Block List) Additional queries to filter matched events before they are processed. (see [below for nested schema](#nestedblock--filter))
+- `options` (Block List, Max: 1) Options on default rules.
+Note that only a subset of fields can be updated on default rule options. (see [below for nested schema](#nestedblock--options))

 ### Read-Only